 The classic drive through Big Sur, along twisting Highway 1, offers plenty of pullovers at places like seen-it-in-a-million-car-commercials Bixby Bridge.
 Stop at parks along the coastline and look up to see endangered California condors, North America’s largest birds, or look down to scan the swells for migrating whales or sea otters floating among dense beds of kelp, California’s signature seaweed.
 Campgrounds abound, like Big Sur Campground, Fernwood Resort, Riverside Campground and Pfeiffer Big Sur State Park. as do rustic cabins at Deetjen’s and other (sometimes funky) resorts.
 The region’s beauty also makes it a magnet for exclusive, splurge-worthy hotels like the cliff-hugging Post Ranch Inn, or luxurious Ventana Inn and Spa.

-Post Ranch Inn is one of the Big Sur area’s most luxurious places to stay, and its jaw-dropping architecture—which blends seamlessly with its bluff-top setting—makes this a sublime way to experience Big Sur.
-The resort has recently re-opened amid the ongoing road closures along Highway 1, and in doing so it has taken a stay at the hotel to new heights—literally.
+Post Ranch Inn is one of the Big Sur area’s most luxurious places to stay, and its jaw-dropping architecture—which blends seamlessly with its bluff-top setting—makes this a sublime way to experience this stretch of the Central Coast.

 Once you’re arrived, you’ll see why Post Ranch Inn regularly makes magazines’ best-of lists, from Most Romantic to World’s Coolest Hotel Bathrooms.
 First opened in 1992 on a former homestead and cattle ranch, the resort is comprised of 40 accommodations, including ocean-view suites, treehouses on stilts, and the freestanding Cliff House, which features a deck that appears to suspend over the bluff, 365-metres over the Pacific.
 All of the sleek (and sustainably built) accommodations have a certain glow thanks to details like reclaimed redwood from wine barrels, glass walls, fireplaces, and stainless-steel soaking tubs.
 Adding to the Zen ambience are the absence of televisions or alarm clocks, and the relaxed calm that comes with an 18-and-up age policy.